Restaurant Wedding Catering Basics

 Gone are the days of strict etiquette surrounding how to host a wedding reception.
 Today’s modern bride is as likely to want a completely unique wedding menu, like a series of tasting stations, as she is a traditional sit-down meal.
-Of course, as the caterer, your menu needs to have some parameters; you can’t offer everything on your dining room menu as part of your catering menu, since a lot of dishes won’t hold up for the long period time that catered food sometimes requires. wedding catering menu can be as simple or as elaborate as you want to make it.
-Read more about catering menu basics.
+Of course, as the caterer, your menu needs to have some parameters.
+You can’t offer everything on your dining room menu as part of your catering menu since a lot of dishes won’t hold up for the long periods that catered food sometimes requires.
+Your wedding catering menu can be as simple or as elaborate as you want to make it.

 - Room fee

 - Clean up fee

 - Bartender fee

 Catering Equipment and Supplies

 A very important aspect of catering for a wedding to consider is transportation.
 If you are starting out with smaller events, you may be able to get by with using a personal vehicle.
 But if you are hosting a large, formal wedding reception off-premise, you will need a large vehicle, as well as specific equipment for keeping food warm or cold during transport.